The housing market is so down in Las Vegas, it’s got the analysts depressed.

 “There’s a number that’s also shocking,” he said.
 “Anybody who stops and thinks about it says, ‘Holy cow, it’s a mess.’
 Half the homes are priced under $155,000.”

-Nevada Assemblywoman Barbara Buckley, D-Las Vegas, presented a plan to the Legislature to encourage banks to work with distressed homeowners.
+Nevada Assemblywoman Barbara Buckley presented a plan to the Legislature to encourage banks to work with distressed homeowners.
 President Obama has announced a $50 billion package to help homeowners avoid foreclosure.
 Citibank is considering a 30-day moratorium on foreclosures.

 “Maybe there’s relief on the way, but I’m skeptical,” Murphy said.
 “Everybody agrees that the first $350 billion we gave to the banks was used to shore up their balance sheets.
 They didn’t loosen lending and help stop foreclosures.”

-Brian Gordon, a principal at Las Vegas business advisory firm Applied Analysis, said low home prices in Las Vegas are not sustainable in the long term.
-It's a function of supply and demand, he said.
+Brian Gordon of Applied Analysis research firm said low home prices in Las Vegas are not sustainable in the long term.
+It’s a function of supply and demand, he said.

 “The market’s sitting on a ton of inventory that sellers are looking to unload,” Gordon said.
 “New construction has all but halted.
 Their ability to compete in price is limited when you look at the resale market.
 Bank-owned prices are approaching $75 a square foot.”

-The combination of falling home prices and low mortgage rates has created an environment in which housing affordability is now better than average in most areas, California real estate consultant John Burns said.
+The combination of falling home prices and low mortgage rates has created an environment where housing affordability is now better than average in most areas, California real estate consultant John Burns said.

 “Phoenix is the most unique market in the country right now,” Burns said.
 “Any renter with a stable job and the desire to become a homeowner and live in Phoenix for a long time should be buying a home right now because affordability has never been better.”